-Passports as we know them today originate from the early 20th century.
-The document was valid for two years and included a photograph, signature, and description of the holder.
+Passports, as we know them today, originate from the early 20th century.
+The document was valid for two years and included the holder’s photograph, signature, and description.
 These details included the shape of the face and other features like complexion.
 However, there were no official regulations on the type of information provided or what should be visible in the photograph.

 First World War

 The aftermath of the First World War showed the pressing need for worldwide identification documents.
-The urge for control and security, even within borders, propelled global decisions.
+Even within borders, the urge for control and security propelled global decisions.
 The League of Nations, tasked with maintaining world peace, standardised passports in 1920.
 A single woman was able to apply for a passport in her name.
 Married women were mentioned in their husbands’ passports and couldn’t cross a border alone.

 Centralised criminal records

-The Metropolitan Police Act 1829 led to what is considered the first modern police force.
+The Metropolitan Police Act 1829 led to the first modern police force.
 Sir Robert Peel introduced the Act of Parliament.
-The public order system was fragmented and records were not easy to find.
-Peel focused on a centralized police force and printed police records stored in numbered files.
+The public order system was fragmented, and records were difficult to find.
+Peel focused on a centralised police force and printed police records in numbered files.
 The manual filing process helped the police forces in the early 19th century verify suspects and evaluate data in their investigations.